PaloAltoNetworks/google-cloud-ngfw-tutorial/README.md

     ```

 ## More Information

+Please see the materials below for more information about the topics discussed in this tutorial.

 * [Announcement Palo Alto Networks with Google Cloud Firewall](https://www.paloaltonetworks.com/blog/network-security/netsec-google-cloud-firewall-plus/)
 * [Palo Alto Networks with Google Cloud](https://cloud.google.com/palo-alto-networks)
 * [Cloud Firewall Plus Overview](https://cloud.google.com/firewall/docs/about-intrusion-prevention)